arise-travel/arise-backend-tech-test/README.md

 of the API.
 You are free to use any framework/module in the Node.js ecosystem.
 Your final submission will be judged with the level of expectation of any code going to a _production environement_.

+For development purposes, **create a Docker Compose local deployment** that packages both the provided GraphQL server and your implementation of the API.

 Extra points will be awarded for :